Bertelsmann: Bertelsmann Education Group

 The Bertelsmann Education Group is dedicated to the education sector.
 It was established in 2015 and has its headquarters in New York City.
 It includes, for example, the Alliant International University and Relias Learning.
 The acquisition of Relias Learning in 2014 formed the cornerstone for the Bertelsmann Education Group and was the largest acquisition by Bertelsmann since the purchase of Random House.
 In 2016, Relias acquired AHC Media, which was renamed Relias Media.
 In 2024, the Bertelsmann Education Group generated sales of €924 million.

 Bertelsmann Investments

 The Bertelsmann Investments division bundles Bertelsmann's startup investments.
 Bertelsmann Digital Media Investments is based in Gütersloh and since 2014 has concentrated mainly on the United States.
 With Bertelsmann Asia Investments, Bertelsmann Brazil Investments and Bertelsmann India Investments, three additional funds exist that are active in the growth regions defined by the holding.
 Bertelsmann Investments holds equity positions in a total of over 100 startup companies, almost all from the digital economy.
 In 2024, sales reached €563 million.

+DirectGroup Bertelsmann

+The DirectGroup Bertelsmann division operated book sales clubs, online shops, bookstore chains and publishers in 8 countries when it was disbanded as a division in 2011.

+The company was formed in July 2000 and was led by CEO Fernando Carro.
+Its more than 15 million customers generated sales of €1.245 billion in 2009.